-Along the way we passed a tiny chapel perched on the mountain side.
-This chapel, from the middle of the 19th century, has a bas-relief of three figures, thought to represent the three Mary’s who came to Provence in the 1st century after the crucifixion.
+Along the way we passed a tiny chapel which was perched on the mountain side.
+This chapel, from the middle of the 19th century, has a bas-relief of three figures.
+It represents the three Marys who came to Provence in the 1st century after the crucifixion.

 We arrived in Les Baux in the middle of the day and just in time for lunch.
 This was a welcome part of the hike, as Les Baux is a gem of a town.
 It is an ancient town.
-Once upon a time it was the seat of a powerful feudal lordship in the middle ages, is perched at the top of a hill.
-It has winding streets going up toward the old castle.
+Once upon a time it was the seat of a powerful feudal lordship in the middle ages.
+It is perched at the top of a hill, with winding streets going up toward the old castle.

-We then headed back to Maussaune, walking along canals, olive tree groves and passing lovely villas and elegant chateaus.
+We then headed back to Maussaune along canals, olive groves and passed lovely villas and elegant chateaus.

 After a good rest and some wine at the hotel, we headed out to dinner.
 Although Maussane is a small village, it has its fair share of good restaurants.
-This evening we chose Le clos St Roch.
-This Michelin rated restaurant serves delicious contemporary, Mediterranean inspired cuisine.
-The ingredients are fresh and beautifully presented.
+On this evening we chose Le clos St Roch.
+This Michelin rated restaurant serves delicious contemporary Mediterranean cuisine.
+All the ingredients are fresh and beautifully presented.

-This morning we were transferred to the starting point of our hike, near Les Baux.
-On this hike we climbed to the summit above the village which had breathtaking views of Les Baux and the valley below.
-We walked along the western edge of the mountain, descending into the plains.
-Our walk ended at the stunning Romanesque chapel St. Gabriel.
+This morning we transferred to the starting point of our hike, which was near Les Baux.
+On this hike we climbed to the summit above the village, with breathtaking views of Les Baux and the valley below.
+We walked along the western edge of the mountain, then descended into the plains.
+Our walk finally ended at the stunning Romanesque chapel St. Gabriel.

 After a short rest we headed out to explore Arles.
 This town has Roman ruins and museums.
-Unfortunately we weren’t in Arles long enough to explore the sites in depth but it is a lovely town.
-I would have liked to have an additional day in Arles.
+Unfortunately we weren’t in Arles long enough to explore the sites in depth, but it is a lovely town.
+I recommend one additional day in Arles.

-We sat in one of the squares for some wine and cheese, wandered around a little longer and then headed for dinner.
-We ate at Les Filles du 16 – a lovely restaurant with a delicious Provencal menu.
+We sat in one of the squares for some wine and cheese, then wandered around a little longer before going to dinner.
+For dinner we chose Les Filles du 16 – a lovely restaurant with a delicious Provencal menu.
 Another beautiful day in Provence ended.

-This morning we were picked up from our hotel and transferred back to St. Remy for a day of market shopping and a cooking class at our hotel. market days are great fun in Provence.
+This morning we had a pickup at the hotel and drove back to St. Remy for a day of market shopping and a cooking class at our hotel. market days are great fun in Provence.

-We arrived at the beautiful hotel, Mas des Carassins, and were greeted by one of the owners.
+We arrived at the beautiful hotel, Mas des Carassins, where one of the owners greeted us.
 This old stone building has been gorgeously renovated on the inside and has lush gardens and pools.
 The chef in their restaurant creates modern Provencal cuisine using local ingredients.

-We started the day by going with the hotel owner to purchase the ingredients for our cooking class.
-We stopped at a goat farm where we learnt how goat cheese is made and purchased two-day old goat cheese.
+First the hotel owner took us to purchase the ingredients for our cooking class.
+We stopped at a goat farm, where we learned how goat cheese is made, and purchased two-day old goat cheese.

-From there we headed to a produce market where we learnt about the locally grown produce and the varieties.
+From there we headed to a produce market where we learned about the locally grown produce and the varieties.
 We tasted some fresh fruit and vegetables.

-We were then dropped off at the famous Wednesday morning market in St. Remy.
-This market not only has food and fresh produce, but a large selection of Provencal linens, soaps, herbs and antiques.
+From there we went to the famous Wednesday morning market in St. Remy.
+The market not only has food and fresh produce, but a large selection of Provencal linens, soaps, herbs and antiques.
 This lively market is fun and highly recommended.

-We returned to our hotel and began our cooking class with the hotel’s animated chef, Yvan.
+Back at the hotel we then began our cooking class with the hotel’s animated chef, Yvan.
 We helped him chop and prep the vegetables and watched as he expertly prepared pesto and tapenade, roast a leg of lamb, cook a stacked vegetable ratatouille, create the creamiest mashed potatoes and bake mini, decadent chocolate cakes.

-Once lunch was ready to be served we were taken to the lush garden where a table had been set beautifully and we were served our lunch.
+Once lunch was ready to be served we went to the lush garden where a table had been set beautifully and our lunch waited.
 The setting was magnificent and each course was paired with wine.